tjelvar-olsson/tjelvar-olsson.github.io/_drafts/ansible_playbook_for_installing_the_gbrowse_genome_browser.md

     - gbrowse
 ```

-I'm using the same Vagrant setup as outlined in the post on [how to create
+I am using the same Vagrant setup as outlined in the post on [how to create
-automated and reproducible work flows for installing scientific software]({% post_url
+automated and reproducible work flows for installing scientific
-2015-04-02-how-to-create-automated-and-reproducible-work-flows-for-installing-scientific-software
-%}).
+software]({% post_url 2015-04-02-how-to-create-automated-and-reproducible-work-flows-for-installing-scientific-software %}).
 So to run the playbook I simply use the command:

 ```
 $ ansible-playbook -i hosts playbook.yml
 ```

-When the playbook has finished running I can then view the GBrowse application
+When the playbook finished running I could view the GBrowse application
-in my browser by going to http://192.168.33.10/gbrowse2/ (192.168.33.10 being
+in my browser by going to the url ``http://192.168.33.10/gbrowse2/``
-the private network specified in the Vagrant file from the previous post).
+(192.168.33.10 being the private network specified in the Vagrant file from the
+previous post).

-## Summary
+## Conclusion

+In this post I have shown you how to create a reproducible and automated work
+flow for installing the GBrowse genome brower using Ansible.

+We created a role for installing and managing Apache.
+This introduced us to
+Ansible's ``service`` module and the concept of "handlers" that can be
+"notified" by other tasks in a playbook.

+In the next post we will look into how we can manage the firewall of our
+machine using Ansible and ferm.